 Add all this up, and you have the basis for a very provocative and

-challenging mode of expression and discovery a rich "kinetic
+challenging mode of discovery and expression a rich "kinetic

-and explore ever deeper layers of feeling and imagination through ever
+share and explore ever deeper layers of feeling and imagination through

 New to Argentine Tango:

 For more on Tango's history, culture and aesthetic, as well as some

 advice on getting started as a beginning dancer in tango, try "Beginner's